ldn-softdev/jtc/User Guide.md

 - `-ei <shell_cli> \; -i<walk-path>`: inserts a JSON element resulted from a running `shell_cli` into the destinations pointed by `-w`; `shell_cli` is run for every successful source `walk-path` walking input (source) JSON; multiple options with `walk-path` argument allowed
-- `u...`: update (rewrite) operations, all the same option modes and copbinations as for `-i` are applied
+- `u...`: update (rewrite) operations, all the same option modes and combinations as for `-i` are applied
 - `-m`: modifier option, when used together with `-i`, `-u` toggles insert/update behavior allowing "merging" behavior